bpgould/open-project-tabs/README.md

 The tabs file can be named anything and located anywhere reachable from the directory where you will run the script.

-Important Note: The tabs.txt file should include newlines after each url such as the following
+Important Note: The tabs.txt file should include newlines after each url

-URL1

-URL2

-URL3